 The period aligns with the moon

-This is when we can feel the most vulnerable, weak, and require a little R&R, craving home comforts (check out The Clean Collective’s ‘Relax & Pamper’ collection for some treats!).
-Symbolically, it’s when we tend to move inward and crave less socializing and high energy interactions.
+This is when we can feel the most vulnerable, weak, and require a little R&R, craving home comforts.
+Symbolically, it’s when we tend to move inward and crave less socialising and high energy interactions.
 Physically, the lining of the uterus is shed, but not only that, studies have shown a host of interesting changes from our voices changing, to the way we sense pain changing!
 It’s a great time to slow down, listen to our bodies, and prioritise self-care.

 The pre-ovulatory phase is tied to the waxing moon

 This is when energy is building and our bodies are preparing for ovulation.
 Our periods have ended, and sex hormones are increasing.
 We may feel inclined to be more social and more productive with our to-do lists and goals.
 Physically, our body is building our uterine lining in preparation for a possible pregnancy.
 Energetically, this is the time for inspiration, renewal, and creating.

 Ovulation tends to naturally align with the full moon

 This is when an egg is released and is either fertilised by sperm, or is not and is shed with our uterine lining at our next period.
 This is when we are at the height of our energy and may feel a bit wild!
 You often hear that crazy things happen at the full moon, and the idea behind this is because the intense energy of the moon has a direct impact on us and our energies.
 It’s even said that more babies are born during this time, and not just human babies.
 Studies in Japan have shown a correlation between full moon births and dairy cows!
 Ovulation is a time for outward living, being social, making plans, and putting plans into action.
 This is also an ideal time for manifestation.